 Audi Q4 E-Tron interior, tech and comfort

-• Slick, expensive-looking cabin
+- Slick, modern-looking cabin

-• Thankfully has physical heating controls
+- Thankfully has physical heating controls

-• Some fixtures not quite up to Audi standards
+- Some fixtures not quite up to Audi standards

 How is the quality and layout?

-Overall quality levels are high, and for the most part the cabin looks slick and expensive, but the worrying thing is that it doesn’t take much digging to find some cheaper panels, which is a bit un-Audi.
+Overall quality feels good and, for the most part, the cabin looks slick and expensive, but the worrying thing is that it doesn’t take much digging to find some cheaper panels, which is a bit un-Audi.
+The doors, for example, feel cheap and scratchy and the control stalks are a little flimsy.
 There’s also the lingering question of whether it’s that much better a cabin than you’d get for less cash in a Volkswagen ID.4 or Skoda Enyaq.
-To be honest, while there is a qualitative advantage to the Audi’s cabin, the margin is not that big and we’d argue not worth the expense.

 The little lozenge shaped gear selector sits on its own little shelf, which juts out from the main dash.
 It looks good, and it feels pleasantly tactile when you use it, but it’s so much less space-efficient than the VW ID.4’s gear selector, which is mounted up on the side of the instrument panel, behind the wheel.
 You do feel as if the Audi’s little shelf is a bit of wasted space.